About Halfcycle

 A few things about how the firm runs that are worth knowing before a first call.

-The people who sell the work also do the work.
-There isn't a senior pitch followed by a junior delivery team.
+We work with a small number of clients at a time.
 Every engagement has a principal embedded with the client for the duration.
+The people who sell the work also do the work; there isn't a senior pitch followed by a junior delivery team.
 That constraint caps how big the firm gets, which is the trade-off we picked on purpose.
+If we tell you we're not available for a few months, that's the actual situation.

-Principle 3 — We say no when it's the right answer
+We say no when it's the right answer

-Principle 4 — Outcomes are measured
+Outcomes are measured

 Fees are tied to outcomes the client and the firm agree on at the start.
 The same instrumentation produces the baseline at the beginning and the final measurement at the end.
 If we didn't move the metric we said we would, we'll say so.